 When an operator is viewing the Login Dialog in SYSPRO, the current database will be the systemwide database.
-In other words, the Windows authenticated user or SQL Server standard login (depending on the authentication method) will have the context of the system-wide database described in the System Setup program - Database Tab.
+In other words, the Windows authenticated user or SQL Server standard login (depending on the authentication method) will have the context of the system-wide database described in the Setup Options program (Setup Options > System Setup > SQL).

 When the operator attempts to log into SYSPRO the 'SysproAdmin' table in the system-wide database is used to determine the company specific database name.
 The context will be changed to the relevant company specific database and all SQL statements issued until you exit the company (or SYSPRO) will be relative to the company database.
 If the operator uses the main menu option to return to the Login Dialog to allow another company to be entered the context is changed back to the system-wide database.